 - Tutoring After -school classes where students receive individual guided practice and homework assistance from teachers and tutors.
 The Tutoring period is explicitly designed to respond to student achievement data and target student areas of difficulty.
 Students will also be coached and given the opportunity to practice the learning strategies and work habits that they encounter in their regular course work.
 For those students needing further intervention, one-on-one tutoring and supplementary remedial instruction may be provided. - Saturday Academies students receive additional coaching and practice time to learn school culture and master key standards.
-The Saturday sessions will occasionally include team-building and college-related activities, along with arts and enrichment programs including practices reflecting Howard Gardner's 'eight intelligences'. - Summer Session \ Summer programs will provide critical support for struggling students as well as acceleration and enrichment opportunities for students who have reached grade-level proficiency.
+The Saturday sessions will occasionally include team-building and college-related activities, along with arts and enrichment programs including practices reflecting Howard Gardner's 'eight intelligences', as well as restorative programs for behavior intervention. - Summer Session Summer programs will provide critical support for struggling students as well as acceleration and enrichment opportunities for students who have reached grade-level proficiency.